sandhawke/schemove/README.md

 Because:

-1. The schema you want to use might go off-line at some point
-2. The schema you want to use might be changed incompatibly, some day
+1. You don't have quite enough faith in the people hosting a schema you want to use.
+You're concerned it might go offline or be changed in some way that causes problems.
-3. You want to offer a schema without needing to keep a server up 24x7 forever
+2. You want to offer a schema without asking its users to have faith in you maintaining it, safely, forever
-4. You want to offer a schema without needing that server to remain secure
+3. You don't want to have to maintain it, safely, forever
-5. You want to offer a schema without being well known and widely trusted
-6. You want your code to automatically handle schema evolution
+4. You want your data and software to automatically handle schemas changing over time

+Sounds good?

+Of course it's not all perfect:

+* You don't get benefits 2 and 3 until you can assume everyone using your schema is using this software (or something compatible).
+For now, it's best to offer stable hosting of your schema if you can, and push people to use movable schema software to reduce your responsibility
+* Benefits 1 and 4 require people to make their schemas movable.

+TBD point to a site where we can find and share movable schemas.

 ## What Is A Movable Schema?